Impulsive Thinking, Impulsive Actions, Dire Consequences

 Habitual impulsive thinking eventually promotes a “devil-may-care,” lackadaisical attitude, as well as attitudes of indifference, uncaring, and nonchalance.
 Never stopping to think about the consequences of behavior or its impact on others is a surefire way to become callous and indifferent with respect to how others will be affected by your behavior.
 The attitude of indifference develops by default.
 Developing attitudes of caring and concern for others requires that we habitually stop and think about our behavior and it’s potential impact.
 Failing to do so is how the disordered character ends up appearing so thoughtless and uncaring about the pain and misery he brings into the lives of those around him.

-One Response to “Impulsive Thinking, Impulsive Actions, Dire Consequences”
+6 Comments (One Discussion Thread) on “Impulsive Thinking, Impulsive Actions, Dire Consequences”